arneultroneous/ultroneous.org/source/guide/expecting-success-and-accepting-failure/index.md

 core:
   image: /assets/veda.png
   procedure: # What are the steps in employing this method?
-    - "Looking at a card assigned to us, we ask: Do we expect success?"
+    - "We look at the card for our assignment, we ask: Do we expect success?"
     - "If we do, we pull the card to delivering and set a due date answering when."
     - "If we don't, we pull the card to celebrating and write a comment answering why."
     - "If we aren't sure, we reallocate resources until we are."